cdb84/oximeter/README.md

   * Include latitude and longitude.
 ## Server

+### Fatal Issue

+Currently, the server experiences a problem where the forked netcat process becomes unresponsive after some time.
+I've tried looking into this but it's been a cold-case as far as the culprit.

 The `oximeter-server` file is a shell script.
 It creates a netcat process and records the pid to a temp file.
 Output logs can be found in /var/log/oximeter/.

 usage: `bash oximeter-server {start|stop|restart}` (for starting in a TTY)